 Foundation governors are usually nominated by the local parochial church council and appointed by the Diocesan Board of Education for a four-year term of office.

-The Board of Education formally appoints foundation governors and must be assured all foundation governor have the skills needed by the governing body to ensure the success of the school; the board must also ensure Foundation Governors have an up to date DBS disclosure.
+The Board of Education formally appoints foundation governors and must be assured all foundation governor have the skills needed by the governing body to ensure the success of the school.
+All foundation governors (including ex officio foundation governors) will be required to undertake a DBS check and receive safeguarding training in line with each school's own policy.

 If you are considering being nominated as a Foundation Governor, then the following foundation governor application guidance notes will help you with your application: